okterok/manager-readme/README.md

 I am here for you, and as such strive to make time to help so please ask!

-### Coffee with Maggie
-I'm not a morning person (as mentioned above) but Monday - Thursday from 7:30-8am, I have a standing and open Zoom room at https://wirecutter.zoom.us/j/3033321202.
-Please join!
-Conversations will not be private, and I will be drinking coffee, but I'd love to chat about things while I wake up.
-Please join me!

 ### Communication
 I will keep my Slack on while I'm working.
 I will try and put it in Do Not Disturb when I'm in meetings, but might forget.
 Please feel free to send me a message whenever something comes up and know I'll respond when I next can.
 Emails and Google Docs for larger conversations are also welcome :).
 I'll be setting up a Slack channel for everyone who reports to me, and that can be a good way to communicate with the whole team.